 The Hawaiian goose bears a striking resemblance to its Canadian ancestor except that only the head, bill, face and crown are black with cream cheeks, a buff-colored neck with dark streaks, barred gray/brown body and black feet.
 An adult Nene is about 25 inches long (around 65 cm).
 Wild populations on the Big Island are most frequently found on the grassy slopes of Mauna Loa Volcano and in Hawai’i Volcanoes National Park.

 The Hawaiian goose is one of 63 documented species of endemic birds in Hawaii.
 This means it is found in the wild only in Hawaii and nowhere else, making Nene the world's rarest goose.
 How did this happen?
 Hundreds of thousands of years ago, when the Big Island was still very young, it’s possible that a flock of Canada geese landed in Hawaii, perhaps being blown off course during their annual migration.
 Being in a tropical climate, there was no longer any reason to migrate.
 Nene adapted to its new environment, and over thousands of years evolved into an entirely new species.

 Without the need to fly long distances, the wings of Nene became shorter.
 Having also evolved to become less aquatic and more independent of wetlands, their webbed feet have given way to something of a half-webbed claw-like foot with longer toes that makes it more useful for gripping than for swimming.
 The adapted feet and upright posture make it easier for the Hawaii state bird to walk along the rough lava surfaces.

 Prior to the arrival of man in Hawaii, and in particular Westerners, Nene had few natural predators.
 They thrived in the tropical climate on the slopes of the volcanoes, feeding on an endless supply of seeds, berries, leaves and flowers.
-Before the arrival of Captain Cook and crew in 1778, the Nene were abundant on the Big Island.
+Before the arrival of Captain Cook and crew in 1778, Nene were abundant on the Big Island.
 Unfortunately, hunting by humans and attack by other animals (brought by those same humans) nearly wiped out the entire population.